 3. Lung transplantation is reserved for patients with end-stage pulmonary fibrosis, especially in the presence of concomitant pulmonary hypertension.

-For the first 2 years from the diagnosis, perform follow-up studies to track organs previously involved using least invasive methods.
+For the first 2 years from diagnosis perform follow-up studies to assess organs previously involved using the least invasive methods.
 For pulmonary involvement perform chest radiography, spirometry, and DLCO measurements every 3 to 6 months and then annually for ≥3 years from the discontinuation of treatment or induction of sustained remission.
 Monitor for new involvement of common target organs annually or sooner, depending on symptoms.

 Complications depend on the organs involved and may include respiratory insufficiency, pulmonary hypertension, heart failure, sudden cardiac death, pulmonary aspergilloma, iris adhesions (leading to glaucoma, cataract, loss of vision), nephrocalcinosis, nephrolithiasis, renal failure, diabetes insipidus, hypothyroidism, and adrenal insufficiency.
-Close evaluation for adverse effects related to chronic glucocorticoid and immunosuppressive therapy is also warranted (see prevention of Osteoporosis).
+Close evaluation for adverse effects related to chronic corticosteroid and immunosuppressive therapy is also warranted (see Osteoporosis).